American Studies

 AMS 240 Colloquium: Introduction to Disability Studies (4 Credits)

 This course serves as an introductory exploration of the field of disability studies.
-It asks: how do we define disability?
+How is disability defined?
 Who is disabled?
-And what resources do we need to properly study disability?
-Together, students investigate: trends in disability activism, histories of medicine and science, conceptions of normal embodiment, the utility of terms like "crippled" or "disabled"and the representation of disability in culture.
+And what resources are necessary to properly study disability?
+Together, students investigate: trends in disability activism, histories of medicine and science, conceptions of normal embodiment, the utility of terms like "crippled" or "disabled" and the representation of disability in culture.
 Enrollment limited to 20. {H}{S}

 Fall, Spring, Variable